anamrzv/profile_generator/README.md

 #### POST /api/generate

-Generates a CV in PDF format (default).
+mGenerates a CV in PDF format (default).
 The schema has been extended to support a 2-column first page and detailed multi-page projects.
 Legacy fields (`skills`, simple `projects` with `description`) remain supported and are auto-mapped.

 **New Schema (JSON):**